Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Results

 \subsubsection{World nucleon form factor data compared to theory}

 Figure \ref{FourFFsFig} summarizes the theoretical interpretation of the nucleon electromagnetic form factors, with representative examples from each of the classes of models discussed compared to the world data for all four nucleon electromagnetic form factors.
 Published results for $R = \mu_p G_E^p/G_M^p$ were converted to $G_E^p$ values using the global fit of $G_E^p$ and $G_M^p$ from~\cite{Puckett:2010kn}, updated to use the $R$ values of the present work, a change that does not noticeably affect $G_M^p$.
 Except at very low $Q^2$, the contribution of the uncertainty in $G_M^p$ to the resulting uncertainty in $G_E^p$ is negligible.
+At this juncture, it is worth recalling that the $G_E^p$ results extracted from cross section data are believed to be unreliable at high $Q^2$ due to incompletely understood TPEX corrections, which have not been applied to the data shown in Figures~\ref{VMDfig}-\ref{FourFFsFig}.
 Except for the DSE calculation of~\cite{EichmannFaddeev}, all of the models shown describe existing data very well, which is to be expected given that the parameters of the models are fitted to reproduce the data.
 However, their predictions tend to diverge when extrapolated outside the $Q^2$ range of the data.
 That the DSE-based calculation of~\cite{EichmannFaddeev} fails to describe the data as well as the other calculations is not surprising, since it represents a more fundamental \emph{ab initio} approach with virtually no adjustable parameters, but requires approximations that are not yet well-controlled.
 Significant progress in the quality of the predictions is nonetheless evident, as the data expose the weaknesses of different approximation schemes.
 Since the hard scattering mechanism leading to the asymptotic pQCD scaling relations is not expected to dominate the form factor behavior at presently accessible $Q^2$ values, phenomenological models and the ambitious ongoing efforts in lattice QCD and DSE calculations are of paramount importance to understanding the internal structure and dynamics of the nucleon.
 Planned measurements at higher $Q^2$ following the 12 GeV upgrade of JLab promise to be of continuing interest and relevance owing to their power to discriminate among the various models and to guide the improvement of the more fundamental calculational approaches.